The end of the year is often filled with planning activities. For many creative people, though, the thought of planning is beyond boring.

 Look, too, at the impact that you had.
 Did you reach more people with your creative work?
 Did you change their lives?
 (I am betting you did.)
 Talk about confidence building.

 As you go through your calendar, you will also see disappointments from the year.
 Perhaps you didn’t reach the sales goal you projected.
 Or you did not finish your book.
 Or the classes you offered didn’t fill.

 Look for the lessons here.
 Should you have better systems or habits?
 Do you need to brush up on certain skills to improve your results going forward?
 It is not about beating yourself up; it’s about learning how to improve.

-What’s interesting about the disappointments and any negative chatter that’s associated with them, is that we are the ones who see that.
-They aren’t obvious to most people around us.
+What’s interesting about the disappointments and any negative chatter that’s associated with them, is that you are the one who sees that.
+They aren’t obvious to most people around you.

-We are capable of so much more than we realize.
+You are capable of so much more than you realize.
 So ask what limitations you put on yourself.
 Also, ask what the costs and benefits have been.
-Sounds kind of odd, but you do find benefits in holding ourselves back.
+Sounds kind of odd, but you do find benefits in holding yourself back.
 Understanding both the costs and benefits helps you reframe the limiting beliefs and move forward.

 Once you put this year to rest, so to speak, you are ready to tackle setting goals for next year.
 Life is a classroom, so take what you learned, the good and the bad, and use it to put your best foot forward in the new year.

 Here’s one of my favorite quotes that I remember when setting goals:

 The greater danger for most of us lies not in setting our aim too high and falling short; but in setting our aim too low, and achieving our mark.

 Have you looked back at what you accomplished?
 What did you discover?